ppetrovtv/pine_script_docs/source/Declaring_Functions.rst

 Multi-line Functions
 --------------------

-Of course it’s difficult to do any sort of advanced calculations with only one-line functions.
+Of course it's difficult to do any sort of advanced calculations with only one-line functions.
 So we decided to expand the syntax of declaring functions by making them multiline.
-Here’s a syntax of a multiline
+Here's a syntax of a multiline
 function:

 ::